curv3d/curv/docs/Shape_Atlas.rst

 but it's good if you are animating an organic form (like a leg attached to a torso), and you want a constant-area fillet that looks realistic as the joint is animated.

-Here's a fillet of a butt joint, same parameters as above:
+Here's a fillet of a butt joint, same parameters as above.
+To get a rounded fillet in this example, the rectangles must have exact distance fields, so I used ``rect_e``.
+This shows that the bounding box of ``smooth_union`` can be bigger than the bounding box of ``union``.

 .. image:: images/butt_fillet.png

+As a special case, ``smooth_union k (s, s)`` is the same as ``inflate(k/4) s``.
+This seems to be peculiar to Quilez's code.
+This seems to be the worst case for bounding box inflation, so we can use this to compute bounding boxes.

 Distance field: approximate.
 Haven't seen a bad distance field during testing.